akashmishra96/authentication/README.md

 # authentication
-login signup and soial login through google and facebook
+login signup and social login through google and facebook